-Refresher: HDTV images contain six times the picture information of standard-definition digital TV.
-Even with compression (MPEG-2), six times the picture info meant that only two, maybe three, HDTV video streams could shimmy into the same channel width (6 MHz) that carried 10 to 12 standard-definition streams.
+Refresher: HDTV images contain 6x the picture information of standard definition digital TV.
+Even with compression (MPEG-2), 6x the picture info meant that only two, maybe three HDTV video streams could shimmy into the same channel width (6 MHz) that carried 10 to 12 standard-def streams.

 It was (and is) a big deal.
-Cable responded, with analog spectrum reclamation, switched digital video, and 1-Gigahertz upgrades.
+Cable responded, with analog spectrum reclamation, switched digital video, and 1 GHz upgrades.
 (Whew.)

-The buzz at CES, from a transport perspective, emerged in lingo like “frame compatibility” versus “full resolution.”
+The buzz at CES, from a transport perspective, emerged in lingo like “frame compatibility” vs. “full-resolution.”

 In all cases, it describes how the frames are jammed onto the conveyor belt, so to speak – one frame over another, or one frame next to the other.

 To the network, “frame compatibility” makes a 3D signal look like 2D.
 The 3DTV knows what to do with each kind of incoming 3D frame, to pop it back out on the screen in 3D.

 Either way, it’s another simulcast, on top of SD and HD.